Natalia Androsova: Early life

 Natalia Androsova was born in Tashkent, a member of the Constantinovichi branch of the Russian Imperial Family.
 She had an older brother, Prince Kirill Romanovsky-Iskander (1914–1992).
 Her parents, who had been married since 5 May 1912, separated and in 1924 Natalia and her brother moved with their mother to Moscow (first moved to Plyushchikha Street, later to Old Arbat), where Olga remarried to Nicholas Androsov.
 Natalia's stepfather adopted her and her brother so Princess Iskander was renamed Natalia Nikolaievna Androsova (Наталья Николаевна Андросова).
 Her father remarried also, to Natalia Hanykova (b Saint Petersburg; 30/20 December 1893; d Nice 20 April 1982), dau of Maj.-Gen. Constantin Nikolaievich Hanykov and his wife Natalia Efimovna Markova, on 11 October 1930 in Paris.

 After the Russian Revolution, Natalia and her brother Kirill were the only two Romanov descendants in the male line in the USSR; the rest either fled or were killed.
 They lived their entire lives in the USSR.
-She was married to Nicholas Vladimirovich Dostal (1909 - 22 April 1959) and had a daughter Eleonora Nikolaievna Dostal-Oruç (27 January 1937 - 2009).
-Her daughter was a socialite, philanthropist, noblewoman and an example of the modern phenomenon of the celebutante who rose to fame not because of her talent but because of her inherited wealth and controversial lifestyle in Turkey.
+She was married to Nikolai Vladimirovich Dostal, Soviet film director (1909–1959).
+She had no kids but adopted two sons of her late husband, Vladimir (b.
+1942, film producer) and Nikolai (1946–2023, film director).

 The biographical novel The White Night of St. Petersburg (2004) was written by her second cousin Prince Michael of Greece and Denmark about her grandfather, Grand Duke Nicholas Constantinovich of Russia, and was based on Natalia's memories of him.
 She was a friend of Alexander Galich, Yuri Nikulin, Yuri Nagibin, and Alexander Vertinsky.
 Princess Natalia is also known for her brave personality.
-She was a motor-cyclist in motor-cyclist-circus.
+She was a motorcyclist in motorcyclist-circus.
 Besides, in the war time she was a driver in army.